 Tip: Make sure your headers and profile picture coordinate with your upcoming release promotion.
 As you can see for Celeste, her debut album just dropped.

 Luke James Shaffer

-Tip: Find your niche and be consistent!!
+Tip: Find your niche and be consistent!! (are you seeing a theme here?)
 In addition to his original music, Luke creates incredible looped covers that resonate with viewers and showcases his talent.
 He also posts consistently on a weekly basis.
 What do you excel at and how can you post about it frequently?

 Dijon is an LA based artist who has found a way to captivate a huge audience on YouTube with his raw, unique, folksy R&B tracks and honest lyrics.
 He recently dropped his latest album, “Absolutely”, and has created a full live experience of this album for fans to see on YouTube.
 His high production, hard hitting songs from this album stand alone as he strips them down to gritty, home style live videos with a full band alongside him.
 On his YouTube you can find both official music videos of many of these songs, in addition to these live videos as well.
 The way these live videos are created are unlike anything the music industry has ever seen, with shifting cuts, and gut-wrenching vocals.

 Tip: To push audiences further to your music and other social media, it is a great idea to have both official music videos as well as live videos as well.
 Dijon also did a great job organizing these said videos by creating separate video playlists where you can find specifically live covers, demos, and official music videos.
 This makes it easy for consumers to digest all the content that artists such as Dijon release along with a new project.